 The NROperatorCellDU <<IOC>> is only used to support MOCN with multiple cell identity broadcast feature.
 If the MOCN with multiple cell identity broadcast feature is not supported, this IOC is not used.

 4.3.68.2 Attributes

+The NROperatorCellDU IOC includes attributes inherited from Top IOC (defined in TS 28.622[30]) and the following attributes: